-The Executive Director shall submit for approval by the Board a calendar for the upcoming school year no later than the last day of January of each preceding academic year.
+The Executive Director shall submit for approval by the Board a calendar for the upcoming school year no later than the last regularly scheduled board meeting in April of each preceding academic year.
 The calendar shall specify the calendar dates of the school year for students, the work year for staff, holidays and breaks, and other critical activities and events.
 The annual calendar shall comply with the School's policies and applicable regulations of the Missouri State Board of Education.

-No later than the last regularly scheduled board meeting in February, the Board shall officially adopt an upcoming school year calendar.
+No later than the last regularly scheduled board meeting in April, the Board shall officially adopt an upcoming school year calendar.

-Information pertaining to dissemination and publishing of the adopted calendar shall take place on the school's website and via other communication channels no later than March 1.
+Information pertaining to dissemination and publishing of the adopted calendar shall take place on the school's website and via other communication channels no later than May 1.